Josh Donaldson Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.14 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all league pitching staffs (4.16).

-- The Cubs give up the fifth-fewest home runs in baseball (176 total, 1.1 per game).
+- Cubs pitchers combine to give up 178 home runs (1.1 per game), the sixth-fewest in baseball.

-- Wicks gets the start for the Cubs, his seventh of the season.
-He is 4-1 with a 3.00 ERA and 23 strikeouts in 33 2/3 innings pitched.

-- In his last appearance on Sunday, the left-hander tossed six innings against the Colorado Rockies, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.